 Query the Hosted Service

-Install Rust and Cargo, the Rust package manager
+Install and , the Rust package manager

 Open your Terminal application then run the following command

-subgraph on The Graph’s Hosted Service.
+The Graph is a decentralized protocol that enables developers to query data from blockchains using GraphQL.
+In this lesson, we will use Rust to submit a GraphQL query to the on The Graph’s Hosted Service.
 This hands-on lesson will provide you with the practical experience needed to interface with The Graph's ecosystem, and moreover, demonstrate the immense potential of leveraging Rust to interact with decentralized data networks.
 Let's dig in and uncover the incredible possibilities that await us in the realm of Rust, GraphQL, and The Graph's Hosted Service!

 To start, let's discuss the subgraph and GraphQL query we're submitting.
 The graph-network-mainnet

-subgraph extracts data from the protocol's smart contracts and makes it accessible via GraphQL queries.
-Indexers are the node operators of the protocol and allocate GRT tokens to subgraphs as part of their operations.
+subgraph extracts data from the protocol's smart contracts and makes it accessible via GraphQL queries. are the node operators of the protocol and allocate GRT tokens to subgraphs as part of their operations.

 In this lesson, we're requesting data about indexers that is defined in the protocol's smart contracts.
 Our query is filtering results to the first 10 indexers who have allocated at least 1 GRT token to any subgraph in the protocol.
 Finally we're narrowing down the returned fields to id